 Student Training in Technology

-The Miles College IT department assists in providing training in the use of technology through the required Computer Literacy Course (CIS 110).
-All students must enroll in CIS 110 as part of general core requirements.
+The Miles College Office of Information Technology assists in providing training in the use of technology through the required Computer Literacy Course in which all students must enroll as part of general core requirements.
 It provides a comprehensive overview of computer technology, familiarizes students with basic terminology, and prepare students to understand and utilize computers in their personal and professional lives.

 Faculty Access and Training in Use of Technology

-The Miles College faculty has desktop computers and is provided with training in the use of applications such as Microsoft Word, Excel, PowerPoint, and Outlook.
+The Miles College faculty has desktop computers and is provided with training in the use of applications.
 The College maintains technology appropriate to meeting the learning outcomes of its programs as well as to ensure faculty access to technology.

 Hardware (Including hardware issued and used offsite)

 - Installing and Removing Hardware – Users are not authorized to attach/detach or install/uninstall any computer components without authorization from their Division Chair and involvement of IT staff.
 This includes keyboard, mouse, printer, modem, monitor, internal boards, or components.
-The IT department is responsible for assigning computer components to specific computers.
+The Office of Information Technology is responsible for assigning computer components to specific computers.